warrenmo/vim-setup/README.md

 Setup
 =====

-If you haven't already, install VIM (Linux):
+Ubuntu ships with a version of Vim (vim-tiny) that only provides the Vi binary and lacks features such as syntax highlighting, so we remove vim-tiny as the default installation package by uninstalling it before installing the full-fledged Vim package.
+So, if you haven't already, install Vim:

 ```bash
 $ sudo apt-get remove vim-tiny
 $ sudo apt-get update
 $ sudo apt-get install vim
 ```

 The extension manager I currently use is [Vundle](https://github.com/VundleVim/Vundle.vim), which you can download like so:
 ```bash